 Part of traveling is learning the history of the place.
-It helps put the city, the people, the buildings into context.
-Heading to Paris and seeing the Eiffel Tower is great but learning when and why it was built and that originally, the Parisians hated it, makes the structure come alive a bit more.
+It helps put the city, the people, and the buildings into context.
+Heading to Paris and seeing the Eiffel Tower is great, but learning when and why it was built and that originally the Parisians hated it makes the structure come alive a bit more.

 So to put the landscape of New York into better context, I took a Context Travel tour.
 Context Travel offers historical and cultural tours to cities throughout Europe and the United States.
 I did their Vatican tour in Rome and was excited to take some of their New York tours.
-Many travel writers I know rave about them and I like the idea of a cultural as opposed to sightseeing tour.
+Many travel writers I know rave about them, and I like the idea of a cultural (as opposed to sightseeing) tour.
 My time with them was spent this way:

-My tour lasted 3 hours, though the condensed 3 minute video only gives a small glimpse into it.
-You get to learn about the Port Authority, the New York Times building, Grand Central Terminal, The Chanin Building, and the United Nations.
-All places I simply couldn’t fit into a video.
-There wasn’t enough time and I got yelled at quite a bit for filming inside.
+My tour lasted three hours, though the condensed three-minute video only gives a small glimpse into it.
+You get to learn about the Port Authority, the New York Times building, Grand Central Terminal, the Chanin Building, and the United Nations.
+All places I simply couldn’t fit into a video; there wasn’t enough time.
+And I got yelled at quite a bit for filming inside.
 (In private buildings, they don’t really approve!)

 Regardless of whether you ever go on a Context tour, I think the idea of what they do is important.
 Context’s mission is to give people deeper knowledge than just in the museum display or site brochure.
-That really resonates with me as I think learning about a place is just as important as seeing a place.
-Many people (including myself) often visit places without ever learning their history.
+That really resonates with me, as I think learning about a place is just as important as seeing a place.
+Many people (including me) often visit places without ever learning their history.
 Knowing the history of place gives us a deeper and richer understanding of where we are, whether that means reading a history book, listening to a podcast, or taking an architecture tour.